huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 ### fp16

-The main speed improvement of mixed precision training comes from saving the activations in half precision (fp16).
+The main advantage of mixed precision training comes from saving the activations in half precision (fp16).
 Although the gradients are also computed in half precision they are converted back to full precision for the optimization step so no memory is saved here.
 While mixed precision training results in faster computations, it can also lead to more GPU memory being utilized, especially for small batch sizes.